 As the last step in the cleanup from a storm, the area of the street adjacent to the gutter will be plowed back.
 This is done to allow melting materials to run off and ultimately reach the gutter.
 This will lessen the amount of icy patches that happen during evening refreezing.

 Residents and businesses are reminded that they are responsible for clearing their walkways.
-The New Albany Public Service Department recommends shoveling snow away from the street so that snow is less likely to get pushed back onto the driveway or sidewalk by a passing snowplow.
+Public service crews recommend shoveling snow away from the street at driveways so that snow is less likely to get pushed back onto the driveway or sidewalk by a passing snowplow.
 This should be done by piling snow to the right side of the driveway (on two-way streets).
 This allows snowplows to reach the snow pile after it passes the driveway.
-Keep in mind that for the postal service to maintain mail delivery, you must clear the snow in front of your mailbox for their access.
+Keep in mind that for the postal service to maintain mail delivery, snow must be cleared in front of mailboxes for proper access.